Talk with your counselor if you are currently a high school student, or McKinney-Vento Homeless Education Liaison.

 - Read the Unaccompanied Homeless Youth Tip Sheet for Colorado Higher Education McKinney-Vento Single Points of Contact (SPOCs).

-- Read Excerpts from the 2013-14 Application and Verification Guide (AVG) that pertain to independent status for unaccompanied homeless youth for the purpose of financial aid.
+- Read about Special Cases from the 2013-14 Application and Verification Guide (AVG) that pertain to independent status for unaccompanied homeless youth for the purpose of financial aid.
 Access the full 2013-14 AVG

 - Read and become familiar with the UHY Documentation of Independent Status for the FAFSA form.